 The standard class diagram is composed of three sections:

-The upper section contains the name of the class - This section is always required whether you are talking about the classifier or an object.
+- Upper section: Contains the name of the class.
+This section is always required, whether you are talking about the classifier or an object.

-The middle Section contains the attributes of the class - The attributes describe the variables that describe the qualities of the class.
+- Middle section: Contains the attributes of the class.
+Use this section to describe the qualities of the class.
 This is only required when describing a specific instance of a class.

-The bottom section includes class operations (methods) - Displayed in list format, each operation takes up its own line.
-The operations describe how a class can interact with data.
+- Bottom section: Includes class operations (methods).
+Displayed in list format, each operation takes up its own line.
+The operations describe how a class interacts with data.